h-escoffier/WILDkCAT/docs/explanation/explanation.md

     * *Sequence Identity*: Align the enzyme sequences using [BioPython](https://biopython.org)’s `Align.PairwiseAligner()` and prioritize higher sequence identity.

     * *Organism Proximity*: Use `Entrez.efetch()` to determine the organism closest to the target species.

-    * *Minimal kcat Selection*: If ties remains, select the entry with the lowest kcat value.
+    * *Maximal kcat Selection*: If ties remain, select the entry with the highest kcat value, thus avoiding excessively stringent constraints on the model.

 3. **Correction of the kcat value using the Arrhenius equation**